Skip to content

 - scripts/grpc_mib.yaml

-Restart the SNMP server process for it to pick up the new custom MIB definitions.
+Restart the SNMP server process for it to load the new custom MIB definitions.

 --{ + running }--[ ]--